astridx/meinblog/content/posts/joomla/48joomla-paket-alles-zusammen.en.md

 We have created a lot of different extensions.
 It is annoying to do a separate installation for each one.
 This is not reasonable for a user.
 Moreover, some of these extensions build on each other and it is important to make sure that everything is installed and nothing has been forgotten.
 Therefore, in this concluding chapter I show how different extensions are packed together into one installation package.<!-- \index{package} -->

-## For the impatient

-Look at the changed programme code in the [Diff View](https://github.com/astridx/boilerplate/compare/t41...t42)[^github.com/astridx/boilerplate/compare/t41...t42] and apply these changes to your development version.
+> For impatient people: Look at the changed programme code in the [Diff View](https://github.com/astridx/boilerplate/compare/t41...t42)[^github.com/astridx/boilerplate/compare/t41...t42] and apply these changes to your development version.

 ## Step by step